 Psoriasis is an auto immune disease that results in inflammation of the skin.
 The skin cells rapidly form new skin in patches which have a dry, flakey appearance.
 It not only effects my skin but my scalp as well.
 A few years ago I wrote a post about how I cleared up my psoriasis with diet and supplements.
 The condition never truly went away but I was successful at keeping the flare-ups under control.
 It turns out that my best chance at healthier skin was to follow some of my own advice.

 This morning I posted a video on my Youtube channel showing my first impression after using the Purification Masque by Shea Moisture.
 The product claims to relieve itching from dry scalp caused by conditions like dandruff, eczema and psoriasis.
 I suffer from scalp psoriasis which thankfully is a lot better after taking my vitamin supplements and eating healthy.
 I still have a little bit of an itchy scalp so I thought I would try this product to see if it would help.
 Check out the video to see what I thought!

 Also, be sure to take a look at my recent posts on how I deal with my psoriasis.
 It is an autoimmune disease that tends to flare up during the fall and winter.
-I talk about how I cleanse my scalp without causing too much stress on my hair and also how diet and supplements help me to get my skin back to normal.
+I talk about how I cleanse my scalp without causing too much stress on my hair and also how diet and supplements help me to get my skin back

 This post may contain affiliate links which means I will make a commission on any product you buy through those links at NO EXTRA cost to you.